Skip to main content

 };

 The next step is to use the SingleValue component from the design system to render the data passed to the Card component via props.
 The first step is to import the component by adding the following line after the React import.
-Also import the Flex component, which will be used for styling later:
+Also, for styling later, import the Flex component:

 src/app/components/Card.tsx